 Infinite Moon fits a lot of copy on one landing page while also including strong customer testimonials.
 The “Shop Now” CTA above the fold on the top of the page is hard to miss, and if a qualified customer keeps scrolling, they’ll see the brand values visualized above a product breakdown, then a handful of 5-star customer reviews at the bottom of the page.

-This thorough landing page from The Coffee Network utilizes a few highly visual tactics: infographics, step-by-step instructions with product images, and even a short video for the customers qualified enough to reach the bottom.
+This thorough landing page from Coffee Curators utilizes a few highly visual tactics: infographics, step-by-step instructions with product images, and even a short video for the customers qualified enough to reach the bottom.

 Let’s Start Building!